Fredrik Logevall: Biography

 Fredrik Logevall was born in Stockholm, Sweden, in 1963, and grew up in Västerås.
 He emigrated with his family to Vancouver, British Columbia as a youth and before entering Simon Fraser University.
 He went on to earn an MA in history from the University of Oregon and a PhD in U.S. foreign relations history from Yale University, where he studied under Gaddis Smith and Paul Kennedy.
 He then taught for eleven years at University of California, Santa Barbara, where, with Tsuyoshi Hasegawa, he co-founded the university's Center for Cold War Studies.
 In 2004, he moved to Cornell University and assumed his present position at Harvard in 2015.

 Logevall is a former president of the Society for Historians for American Foreign Relations.

+In 2025, Variety reported that Logevall would be executive producing the Netflix adaptation of his biography of John F. Kennedy.

 Awards

 Logevall has lectured widely around the world on topics relating to diplomatic history and contemporary U.S. politics and foreign policy, and has won numerous honors for his work.
 His book, Embers of War: The Fall of an Empire and the Making of America’s Vietnam (2012), received the Pulitzer Prize for History, the Francis Parkman Prize from the Society of American Historians, the Arthur Ross Book Award from the Council on Foreign Relations, and the American Library in Paris Book Award.
 His book, JFK: Coming of Age in the American Century, 1917-1956 (2020), won the Elizabeth Longford Prize for Historical Biography.
-In addition, for previous studies, Logevall received the Stuart L. Bernath book, article, and lecture prizes as well as the Warren F. Kuehl Book Prize (2001) from the Society for Historians of American Foreign Relations; and the W. Turrentine Jackson Book Award, Pacific Coast Branch, American Historical Association (2000).
+In 2023, Netflix began developing a TV series on Kennedy's life based on Logevall's biography.
+Logevall is also a recipient of the Stuart L. Bernath book, article, and lecture prizes, the Warren F. Kuehl Book Prize (2001) from the Society for Historians of American Foreign Relations, and the W. Turrentine Jackson Book Award, Pacific Coast Branch, American Historical Association (2000).